 - Small to medium clusters (under 100 nodes)

-- Homelab or edge — Resource-constrained environments
+- Homelab or edge where resources are tight

 # Typical Longhorn workload